Formula Cookbook

 Service block methods

 This table lists the options you can set within a service block.
 The run or name field must be defined inside the service block.
-The run field indicates what command to run and is required before using fields other than name.
+If name is defined without run, then Homebrew makes no attempt to change the package-provided service file according these fields.
+The run field indicates what command to run, instructs Homebrew to create a service description file using options set in the block, and therefore is required before using fields other than name and require_root.

 method default macOS Linux description